Amal Clooney: Early life and education

-Her mother Baria (née Miknass)'s father is from Tripoli in the North Governorate.
-She was a political journalist and foreign editor of the London-based newspaper al-Hayat, which is owned by Saudi Arabian prince Khalid bin Sultan Al Saud.
-She is a founder of the public relations company International Communication Experts, which is part of a larger company that specialises in celebrity guest bookings, publicity photography, and event promotion.

 Clooney attended Dr Challoner's High School, a girls' grammar school in Little Chalfont, Buckinghamshire.
 She then studied at St Hugh's College, Oxford, where she received an exhibition grant and the Shrigley Award.
-In 2000, she graduated with a BA degree in Jurisprudence and is an Honorary Fellow of St Hugh's.
-Speaking in 2023, Clooney commented "St Hugh's took a chance on me and it really opened my eyes; it opened my mind; and it has opened so many doors.
-I have always been so grateful to St Hugh's for giving me my shot and my legal compass."
+In 2000, she graduated with an upper second-class degree in Jurisprudence and is an honorary fellow of St Hugh's.

-The following year, she enrolled at the New York University School of Law to study for an LLM degree.
+She enrolled at the New York University School of Law to study for an LLM degree.
 She received the Jack J. Katz Memorial Award for excellence in entertainment law.
 While at the university, she worked for one semester in the office of American lawyer and jurist Sonia Sotomayor, who was then a judge for the United States Court of Appeals for the Second Circuit and an NYU Law faculty member.